BIG WALNUT AREA HISTORICAL SOCIETY

 A. The primary objective of the Big Walnut Area Historical Society is to promote the preservation of local history in all forms in Eastern Delaware County.
 The goals of the Society are to:

-1. promote the identification, research and preservation of historic
+identification, research and preservation of historic structures in

 2. provide educational and informative programs of interest to old and young alike to stimulate an interest in our local history.

-3. promote the preservation of locally significant personal property and artifacts in the community.
+preservation of locally significant personal property and artifacts

 5. develop a master plan for the development, restoration, renovation, operation, and maintenance of any historic structure that may come under the jurisdiction of the Big Walnut Area Historical Society.